NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     Use as input match file the ``*-clean.match`` file from this prefix (this had the outliers filtered out).
 See also ``match-files-prefix``.

+matches-per-tile <int (default: unspecified)>
+    How many interest point matches to compute in each :math:`1024^2` image tile (default: automatic determination).
+Use a value of ``--ip-per-tile`` a few times larger than this.
+See also ``--matches-per-tile-params``.

+matches-per-tile-params <int, int (default: 1024, 1280)>
+    To be used with ``--matches-per-tile``.
+A larger second value allows each right image interest point to be matched to more than one left image interest point.
+This may be needed if the homography alignment between these images is not great, as this transform is used to pair up left and right image tiles.

 .. _image_alignment: